 Once you get prospective buyers to visit the home, making a good first impression is extremely important—and it can be even more challenging during the winter months.
 Bare trees and shrubs can expose cosmetic flaws that lush greenery might otherwise hide.
 In other words, a fresh coat of paint and a tidy yard are essential for winter curb appeal.

 When listing a home during the winter, HGTV recommends embracing the Insta-worthy warm-and-fuzzy lifestyle trend.
 Whether you call it hygge, còsagach, or just plain cozy, invite buyers into your listings with a warm welcome—literally.
 If the weather outside is cold, turn up the heat!
 Play some relaxing music in the background, and offer some tasty seasonal treats.
 A cup of hot cocoa or a batch of chocolate chip cookies, for instance, never hurt a seller's prospects!

 Finally, if you're selling a home during the holiday season, it's best not to go overboard with decorations.
 While some experts recommend avoiding holiday decorations entirely, others believe that decorations create a more enticing environment.
 Whatever you do, make sure the decorations are tasteful, inoffensive, and don't draw attention away from the home's strongest selling points.

 If your clients have decided it's in their best interest to sell between December and February, it's important to help them understand the unique challenges they'll face.
 Don't sugarcoat anything!
 Instead, present them with market data on home sales, prices, and local inventory fluctuations during the winter.
-This will help you position yourself as an expert and allow you to manage client expectations.
+Doing so will help you position yourself as an expert and allow you to manage client expectations.
 Ultimately, your sellers need to make an informed decision about how to price their home and how to adjust that price based on the response they receive.